 If after updating the firmware the router doesn't work correctly, please restore the factory default settings.
-To do this, place the mouse pointer over the System caption in the top left corner of the page and click the
+To do this, place the mouse pointer over the System caption in the top left corner of the

 (Reset to factory) icon.
 Wait until the router is rebooted.